 Distinguished Alumni Award

-The Distinguished Alumni Award is presented to alumni who attended The Ohio State University at Newark for at least two semesters or three quarters and who have achieved distinction in their field and/or for making a difference in the lives of others through outstanding professional, personal or community contributions.
+The Distinguished Alumni Award is presented to alumni who attended The Ohio State University at Newark for at least two semesters or three quarters and who have achieved distinction in their field of endeavor and/or for making a difference in the lives of others through outstanding professional, personal or community contributions.
 The award is presented annually at the Alumni and Student Homecoming Celebration Dinner.